 The best bang for your buck is provided Explora Latin America.
 If you’re flying all the way to Mexico, why not get a real feel for the country?
 10 days including THREE monarch sanctuaries.
 They provide a detailed itinerary, and excellent customer service.
 Friends of mine took this tour and loved every minute of it.
 How can Explora do it for so much less than all the others?
 First of all, there is one guide who does it all.
 He/she is local, so has a relationship with all the providers.
 Your meal isn’t being served quickly enough?
 No problem, your guide will go to the back to see what’s going on.
 For some parts of the trip, public transportation is used.
 Not only do you travel with the locals, but you won’t believe how comfortable the buses are.
 Some even have internet!
 Breakfasts are included.
 Meals are cheap and fun in Mexico; you’ll love choosing your own.
 Small group!
 Just 12, max. https://www.exploralatinamerica.com.mx/monarch-butterflies/?fbclid=IwAR1fUe_SsDCkwOZfU0H_h7q2AX8Ns1_K8I5kySR-aoFGjfNP2VvTb9YgTZ0

 If you would like to go first class, check out World Wildlife Federation’s tours.
 They must be doing something right, because they have posted 17 departures for 2019!
 About $ US 3,400 for 6 days.
 You go to El Rosario twice, once in the early morning, and once in the afternoon, for very different experiences.
 You’ll see Sierra Chincua as well.
-And only this trip visits the beautiful artsy town of Valle de Bravo, which is on a pretty lake.
+This trip visits the beautiful artsy town of Valle de Bravo, which is on a pretty lake.
 Another good visit is the Cosmovitral Botanical Garden with its wrap around floor to ceiling modern art glass windows, which blew me away when I was there, to my utter surprise.
 And if you want to start your day earlier, you can participate in a guided bird watching trip!
 See the detailed itinerary here: https://www.nathab.com/central-america/monarch-butterfly-tour/itinerary/

 If you are looking for a quickie I would highly recommend Monarch Sister Schools.
 You’ll get to see the world renowned pyramids, the best monarch sanctuary, and two Mexican schools, all in a long weekend!
 Another highlight is the guided tour of MSS partner Alternare’s Sustainable Agricultural Training.
 It’s a training center where people learn conservation and agriculture so they don’t need to cut the forest!
 All meals and admissions are included for $US 995.
 Check the link for the full itinerary. http://www.monarchsisterschools.org/travel-to-monarch-country/ Extensions available.